Diddy Found Guilty On Two Counts, Acquitted Of Most Serious Charges. What's Next?

 When the trial began, the three-time Grammy winner pleaded not guilty to five charges: one count of racketeering conspiracy, two counts of sex trafficking and two counts of transportation to engage in prostitution.

-But the defense lawyers convinced the jury otherwise.
+But the defence lawyers convinced the jury otherwise.
 They leaned heavily on Combs’ text messages with Cassie and Jane to prove that he was engaged in a consensual swinger lifestyle that involved drug usage and domestic abuse.
-During the trial, the defense never called a single witness.
+During the trial, the defence never called a single witness.

 Combs did not take the stand to testify.
 Ahead of closing arguments, he told the judge that he was doing an “excellent job.”